xcat2/goconserver/README.md

-## consoleserver
+## goconserver

-`consoleserver` is written in golang and is a part of microservice of [xcat3](https://github.com/chenglch/xcat3).
+`goconserver` is written in golang and is a part of microservice of [xcat3](https://github.com/chenglch/xcat3).
 It can work as a independent tool to provide the terminal session service.
 Terminal session could run in the background and help logging the terminal content.

 ### Support plugin
-`consoleserver` intent to support multiple types of terminal plugins, currently `ssh` is support as OpenBMC use `ssh` as the SOL method and `cmd` is a general driver to support command session.
+`goconserver` intent to support multiple types of terminal plugins, currently `ssh` is support as OpenBMC use `ssh` as the SOL method and `cmd` is a general driver to support command session.

 ### Structure
-`consoleserver` can be divided into two parts:
+`goconserver` can be divided into two parts:
-- daemon part: `consoleserver`, expose rest api interface to define and control the session node.
+- daemon part: `goconserver`, expose rest api interface to define and control the session node.

 - client part: `congo`, a command line tool to define session or connect to the